GreeshmaDuggireddy/iPhone_Trends_on_Sentiments_and_Sales/README.md

 In the project, two models of sentiment analysis were performed to analyze the sentiments as accurately as possible.
 The BERT sentiment analysis gave better outputs than the VADER sentiment analysis where some outputs were skewed.
-From the analysis of both the iPhone models
-- 13 and 14, we can conclude that both models received hate before and after their releases.
+From the analysis of both iPhone models 13 and 14, we can conclude that both models received hate before and after their releases.
 Despite public opinions and criticisms, the sales of the iPhones have been increasing year after year.
 We can conclude that brand images have a greater effect on sales rather than public opinions and criticisms when it comes to Apple.